alFrame/ComfyUI-AF-Pack-Prompt-Nodes/README.md

 ### Critical: Connect the Info Output!
 Always connect `info` → `Show Text` node to see:
-- Currently selected timestamp
+- Currently selected filename and timestamp
-- Full list of available timestamps with indices
+- Full content of all 4 prompts being loaded
-- Valid range for your selection
+- Total available timestamps count
 - Error messages if index is out of range

 ### Example Info Display